 Hermit crabs are tireless cleaners of an aquarium.
-In lieu of scavenging carcasses, they eat algae and fungi.
-Hermit crabs will even eat fish feces and their own waste.
+Instead of scavenging carcasses, they eat algae, fungi, fish feces, and their own waste.

 Moreover, hermit crabs are drawn to new, novel food sources.
 As a result, hermit crabs may eat dead fish that sink to the bottom of the tank.

-Hermit crabs provide entertainment for fish and vice versa because they’re curious creatures.
+Hermit crabs entertain fish and vice versa because they’re curious creatures.

 Pairing these two species will replicate wild living as much as possible.

 What Are The Disadvantages of Pairing Fish with Hermit Crabs?